Quickstart: Integrate an Azure storage account with Azure CDN

 To create a storage account, you must be either the service administrator or a coadministrator for the associated subscription.

 You can use several methods to create a storage account, including the Azure portal and PowerShell.
-This tutorial demonstrates how to use the Azure portal.
+This quickstart demonstrates how to use the Azure portal.

 To create a storage account for an Azure subscription

-In the upper-left corner, select Create a resource.
-In the New pane, select Storage, and then select Storage account - blob, file, table, queue.
+Select Storage, then select Storage account - blob, file, table, queue.

 The Create storage account pane appears.